JNTurkson/pe-262-computer-programming-in-oil-and-gas/README.md

-# pe-262-introduction-to-programming
+# pe-262-computer-programming-in-oil-and-gas
-The repository contains files for the PE 262 course (Introduction to Programming for Petroleum Engineers)
+The repository contains files for the PE 262 course (Computer Programming in Oil and Gas).

+Python Progranmming Language was learnt throughtout the course.

+The course was facilitated by three lecturers from the Department of Petroleum Engineering, KNUST from June 2022 to August 2022.

+The six lecture notes comprises the following:

+- Lecture 1 - Data Types and Structures in Python

+- Lecture 2 - Control Flow

+- Lecture 3 - Arrays and Functions

+- Lecture 4 - Data Visualization in Python

+- Lecture 5 - Symbolic Computation (Sympy)

+- Lecture 6 - Numerical Computation (Numpy)